Manojkumar191/Manojkumar191/README.md

 </p>

 🎓 **Computer Science and Engineering Student**
-🏫 *M.Kumarasamy College of Engineering*
+🏫 *M.Kumarasamy College of Engineering,Karur*
 💡 Passionate about building impactful web applications and exploring new technologies.

 ---